ARABIC CORPUS COMPILATION

 The first task in Arabic lexicography is corpus compilation.

-The following is a partial listing of Arabic newspapers with sizable archives on the Web:
+Corpora can also be obtained by data-mining websites directly.
+The following is a partial listing of Arabic newspapers that have shown a steady sizable output over the years:

 Once a corpus is compiled, the next task is to assess its size in terms of types and tokens

-Copyright © 2002 QAMUS LLC
+Copyright © 2002-2022 QAMUS LLC